 What Is Not Covered by Pet Insurance?

-Typically, most pet insurance carriers do not cover illness or issues relating to a pre-existing condition, the vet’s examination or office fee, or preventative care (annual check-ups, vaccinations, spay/neuter procedures, or grooming services).
+Typically, most Pet insurance carriers do not cover illnesses or issues relating to a pre-existing conditions, the vet’s examination or office fee, or preventative care (annual check-ups, vaccinations, spay/neuter procedures, or grooming services).

 Lifetime Pet Coverage

 Coverage is offered for pets at any stage in life.
-From puppy or kitten to a senior fur ball, Pet insurance is available.
-Younger pets are just as likely to get sick or get hurt as an older pet; maybe even more so with their boundless energy.
+From puppy or kitten to a senior fur ball, pet insurance is available.
+Younger pets are just as likely to get sick or get hurt as an older dog, maybe even more so with their boundless energy.
 Senior pets face additional health concerns in their later years that can be just as expensive to care for as a broken leg.
-The sooner you get coverage, the better it will be for your pet, since pre-existing conditions are excluded from coverage.
+The sooner you get coverage, the better it will be for your fur baby, since pre-existing conditions are excluded from coverage.